 - An increasingly large cohort of postdoctoral researchers supported by effective programmes implemented in accordance with good practice guidelines are able to establish themselves within national and regional universities as academics and contribute to strengthening Africa’s knowledge institutions.

-The project is focused on a set of three broad activities – undertaking a comprehensive review of academic and grey literature, engaging with stakeholders at three project workshops rotating between East, West and Southern Africa, and developing a series of knowledge products.
+The project was focused on a set of three broad activities – undertaking a comprehensive review of academic and grey literature, engaging with stakeholders at two project workshops rotating between East and Southern Africa, and developing a series of knowledge products.

-Ten programmes funded by the Carnegie Corporation are participating in PERKA.
+Ten programmes funded by the Carnegie Corporation participated in PERKA.